 This discussion will direct the Global Obesity Coalition in how to adapt and contextualise health-systems interventions and primary care to best deliver obesity prevention and treatment.

 Innovative approaches to addressing obesity

-Many of the actions and policies that can successfully address obesity are well known – but there is also a need for innovation across in research, policy and implementation.
+Many of the actions and policies that can successfully address obesity are well known – but there is also a need for innovation across research, policy and implementation.
 This breakout session will highlight some novel approaches to address obesity from different angles – among them, new modelling of the cost of obesity, ‘triple-duty’ actions on obesity as recommended by The Global Syndemic report and innovation in cities (which are where the majority of the world’s population now live).
-Discussion on the barriers to and enablers of innovation across obesity research, policy and action will then providing direction on the opportunities and future priorities for the Global Obesity Coalition.
+Discussion on the barriers to and enablers of innovation across obesity research, policy and action will then provide direction on the opportunities and future priorities for the Global Obesity Coalition.